sunnysingh/tsnew/README.md

 - `path` - the file path to be saved
 - `content` - the file content to be saved

-Your `.template.ts` files are powerful!
-You can import and other packages, templating libraries, and any of your code.
+Templating with tsnew is powerful!
+You can import other packages and run asynchronous data processing if you need to.

-You may have even noticed that the template function is asynchronous to enable complex data processing.

 ## 🎦 Development